NikDiGio/LongShort_2.0/README.md

 ## How the Repo works 💊
 To obtain the final results two steps must be executed:
 * The first one considers the execution of the *main.py* script where the data is prepared for training and testing the models.
 All the datasets are then stored inside the ./GPU_Server_Run/Input_Data/ folder where the models will extract the input information;
 * Secondly, the *GPU_Server_Run* folder contains the models' scripts needed to achieve the goal of the thesis.
-These are very powerful and heavy architectures that require many hours of training therefore it is advisable to run all of them in folder ./GPU_Server_Run/Models/ on a GPU server.
+These are very powerful and heavy architectures that require many hours of training therefore it is advisable to run all of them in folder ./GPU_Server_Run/Models/ and on a GPU server.

 Regarding the latter, it has been proven as working using an open source file transfer protocol software like FileZilla to upload the entire *GPU_Server_Run* folder on the server and PuTTY as terminal emulator to run the scripts after changing directory to ./GPU_Server_Run/Models/